How to Sew a Basic Snowball Block

 snowball 6

-Although a Snowball quilt block may not be used a whole lot (a cute piece of embroidery in the center would be cool though), the technique is used in lots of blocks that have irregular shapes.
+The Snowball block is super easy to make and while it may not be used a whole lot on its own, it works really well as an alternating block.
+Additionally, the technique is used in lots of blocks that have irregular shapes.

 Happy Quilting!